PhungDucKien/excelium/slate/source/includes/_web_api.md

 name | the name of the cookie
 text | the value to match with the result

-## Wait For Cookie Contain
+## Wait For Cookie Match

-Waits for all cookies of the current page under test contains the given value.
+Waits for all cookies of the current page under test matches the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage

 `
-waitForCookieContain(text)
+waitForCookieMatch(text)
 `

 ### Parameters